Bal67/MovieColorClassification/README.md

 ## Project Structure

-main.py: The main Streamlit app scripts/: Contains the scripts for generating graphs and processing data graphs.py: Script for generating graphs models/: Contains the trained models basic_model.pkl: The trained basic logistic regression model cnn_model.h5: The trained CNN model data/: Contains the dataset features.csv: Processed features from the dataset primary_colors.json: JSON file containing primary colors for the images MovieGenre.csv: Original dataset with movie genres and information setup.py: Script for setting up the dataset and preprocessing requirements.txt: List of dependencies
+main.py: The main Streamlit app

+scripts/: Contains the scripts for generating graphs and processing data

+graphs.py: Script for generating graphs

+models/: Contains the trained models

+basic_model.pkl: The trained basic logistic regression model

+cnn_model.h5: The trained CNN model

+data/: Contains the dataset

+features.csv: Processed features from the dataset

+primary_colors.json: JSON file containing primary colors for the images

+MovieGenre.csv: Original dataset with movie genres and information

+setup.py: Script for setting up the dataset and preprocessing

+requirements.txt: List of dependencies

 README.md

 ## Usage

-Download the zipfile for the dataset in the data folder.
+Use the Kaggle link to download the zipfile for the dataset (https://www.kaggle.com/datasets/neha1703/movie-genre-from-its-poster) .
 Proceed to the Google Colab page that is linked at the top of this README.md.
 Once at the page, mount to your own Google Drive in order to and proceed to follow the instructions for each cell of the Google Colab.

 Replace all of the #Constants in the code (or anywhere where you see a pathway) with the pathway to your local Google Drive folder/Google Drive pathway